fintechexplained/InvestmentAgent/README.md

 ## Example Questions

 ### Questions Using RAG Database (for ingested companies):
-- "What was CompanyA's revenue in Q4 2024?"
+- "What was RandomCompany's revenue in Q4 2024?"
-- "Compare revenue growth between CompanyA and CompanyB"
+- "Compare revenue growth between RandomCompany and SampleCompany"
-- "How has CompanyA's stock price trended over the last quarter?"
+- "How has RandomCompany's stock price trended over the last quarter?"
-- "What were the key topics discussed in CompanyB's earnings call?"
+- "What were the key topics discussed in RandomCompany's earnings call?"
 - "Summarize the main financial metrics from the charts"

 ### Questions Using Web Search (for any company):